tokodev/lendfy_crud_laravel/README.md

 ## Overview

-This is a Laravel 10 CRUD application built with PHP 8.2 and MariaDB, utilizing Docker for easy setup and deployment.
+This is a Laravel 10 CRUD User Application built with PHP 8.2 and MariaDB, utilizing Docker for easy setup and deployment.

 ## Technologies